multimatum-Team/multimatum/reports/sprint12.md

 ### Léo

 ### Louis
+My task this week was to search for bug with offline mod I spotted 4 or 5 including log out without connection or non displaying of pdf when offline.
+I manage to fix the log out.
+At begining I tried to let the user log out and making very complicated stuff with false user and so on but it leads to multiple problem like not saving deadlines and making false login.
+So finnaly I choose to just make the user don't log out and display toast.

 ### Valentin
 My tasks for this week were all related to testing.
 Firstly I had to rename